w4ester/bmoregrant/CHATBOT-SETUP.md

 ## Model Options

-You can use different OpenAI models by changing the `MODEL` in config.js:
+You can use different OpenAI models by changing `OPENAI_MODEL` in your .env file:

 | Model | Cost (per 1M tokens) | Best For |
 |-------|---------------------|----------|